goshlanguage/PXE-Z/README.md

 # PXE-Z

 A python project that aims to quickly and easily setup PXE on RHEL and Debian systems.
+If you are developing or running this from Mac or Windows, be sure to first install `vagrant`, and a viable hypervisor tool such as `Virtual Box` so that you can follow the directions below.

 Vagrant
 ====